dashingsoft/pyarmor/docs/project.rst

     When init a project and no ``--type`` specified, it will be set to 1 if there is `__init__.py` in the path `src`, otherwise it's None.

-* disable_restrict_mode [DEPRECRATED]

-    Available values: 0, 1, None

-    When it's None or 0, obfuscated scripts can not be imported from outer scripts.

-    When it's set to 1, it the obfuscated scripts are allowed to be imported by outer scripts.

-    By default it's set to 0.

-    This attribute has been deprecrated, use `restrict_mode` instead.

 * restrict_mode